-This Safeguarding & Child Protection Policy is available on the Kirklees Business Solutions School Safeguarding Officers page website and is reviewed and ratified annually.
+This policy is created on the Kirklees Council Safeguarding & Child Protection Policy and is reviewed and ratified annually.

 Part 1 of this policy is for all staff and governors.

 Part 2 is principally for use by Designated Safeguarding Staff, lead governors, and senior leadership teams.